 Be Humble.
 Not because you are leader, you can do whatever you want and demand from your members anything that you want.
 Humility can bring you, your members, and your organization to successes that no one of you ever imagined.

-Definitely not a solo-act.
+Definitely not a solo act.
 Many leaders fail here and it brings the organization with them.
 Your job is to lead, if you do not know how to delegate work to your members, it is time that you learn how.
-If you don’t, you are going to get tired, stressed, and your members will not be very happy with it.
+If you do not, you are going to get tired, stressed, and your members will not be very happy with it.

 Also, you must remember, your members are people like you.
 They want to grow, they have feelings, they have brains, and they want to know if they are really part of the organization.
 This brings us to the next tip…